95danlos/Task-Definition-Language/README.md

-Change the SERVER_IP_ADDRESS variable in each generated setup file on line 1 and task allocation module file on line 158
+Change the SERVER_IP_ADDRESS variable in each generated setup file and task allocation module file

 Move the src-gen folders for each robot to ~/catkin_ws/src/multi-robot-simulation/src on the appropriate robot